National Organic Program: Controversy

 The topic first came up at a meeting of the NOSB in April, 1995, which briefly stated that "Hydroponic production in soilless media to be labeled organically produced shall be allowed, if all provisions of the OFPA have been met."
 The NOSB has made several proposals and recommendations since then but no action was taken until the fall 2017 NOSB meeting.
 At that meeting, the NOSB was only able to pass a motion to prohibit aeroponic systems in organic production.
-In 2018, the USDA issued a clarifying statement that the "certification of hydroponic, aquaponic, and aeroponic operations is allowed under the USDA organic regulations" and would consider the NOSB recommendation on aeroponics. in 2019, the Center for Food Safety filed a formal petition to prohibit hydroponics, primarily due to the lack of compliance with soil requirements, which was denied.
-This was followed by a lawsuit in 2020, which the United States District Court for the Northern District ruled against in March 2021.
+In 2018, the USDA issued a clarifying statement that the "certification of hydroponic, aquaponic, and aeroponic operations is allowed under the USDA organic regulations" and would consider the NOSB recommendation on aeroponics.